iodapson/axum-Yew/slide/axum-slide.md

 #### CORS (Cross-Origin Resource Sharing)

-This is how you provide protection for your back-end API from being accessed by random requests that do not originate from within the backend-API itself.
-You specify which backend API endpoints you wish to expose and thus grant external access to using CORS.
-!To-Do: Peer-review this definition/explanation
+CORS allow JavaScript in browsers do things with an API that it is otherwise forbidden to do.
+It does this by disabling built-in protections browsers have for what JavaScript can do.
+You specify which backend API endpoints you wish to enable CORS for.

 <b>N.B</b>: You need to add crate `tower-http` alongside its `cors` feature to enable cors inside your API.